Luscha/EthernityDB/README.md

 # EternityDB
-A NoSQL Document based DB implementation on top of the Ethereum Project blockchain
+A NoSQL Document based DB implementation on top of the Ethereum Project blockchain.

 The driver will use a subset of the BSON binary seralization to store and handle NoSQL documents in Json format.